 All references to "we," "us," "our" and "our company" in this annual report are to Chunghwa Telecom Co., Ltd. and our consolidated subsidiaries, unless the context otherwise requires.
 All references to "shares" and "common shares" are to our common shares, par value NT\$10 per share, and to "ADSs" are to our American depositary shares, each of which represents ten of our common shares.
 The ADSs are issued under the deposit agreement, as amended, supplemented or modified from time to time, originally dated as of July 17, 2003, among Chunghwa Telecom Co., Ltd. and the Bank of New York, and amended and restated on November 14, 2007, among Chunghwa Telecom Co., Ltd. and JP Morgan Chase Bank, as depository, and the holders and beneficial owners of American Depositary Receipts issued thereunder.
 All references to "Taiwan" are to the island of Taiwan and other areas under the effective control of the Republic of China.
 All references to "the government" or "the Republic of China government" are to the government of the Republic of China.
-All references to the "Ministry of Transportation and Communications" are to the Ministry of Transportation and Communications of the Republic of China.
-All references to the "Securities and Futures Bureau" are to the Securities and Futures Bureau of the Republic of China or its predecessors, as applicable.
+All references to the "Ministry of Transportation and Communications" are to the Securities and Futures Bureau" are to the Securities and Futures Bureau of the Republic of China or its predecessors, as applicable.
 "R.O.C.
-GAAP" means the generally accepted accounting principles of the Republic of China, and "U.S. GAAP" means the generally accepted accounting principles of the United States.
+GAAP" means the generally accepted accounting principles of the United States.
 Any discrepancies in any table between totals and sums of the amounts listed are due to rounding.
+Unless otherwise indicated, or the context otherwise requires, references in this annual report to financial and operational data for a particular year refer to the fiscal year of our company and the amounts listed are due to rounding.
 Unless otherwise indicated, or the context otherwise requires, references in this annual report to financial and operational data for a particular year refer to the fiscal year of our company ending December 31 of that year.